segabl/pd2-streamlined-heisting/README.md

 - Fixes enemies walking/running backwards towards their target/objective when they are not aware of threats
 - Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
 - Fixes Cloakers being stuck in the beatdown animation and ignoring threats after a charge attack
-- Fixes the Crime Spree "Heavies" modifier to replace the correct units
+- Fixes the Crime Spree "Heavies" modifier replacing the wrong units
 - Fixes the assault fade phase almost always ending after the minimum amount of time
 - Increases the time it takes for Winters to reach the maximum damage reduction (from 10-50% in 40s to 5-50% in 90s)
-- Makes Shield knockdown animations not stackable, no new animation triggers while there's already one playing
+- Makes hurt and knockdown animations not stackable, no new animation triggers while there's already one playing
 - Fixes some spawn points being unavailable on certain maps due to incorrect pathing checks
 - Makes flashbangs more consistent and less penalizing when looking away in time
 - Fixes fire damage over time not triggering when a new damage over time instance is applied within a second
 - Fixes and optimizes fire spawned from molotovs and tripmines
-- Fixes instances of Winters not leaving the map when the formation was told to break up before Winters was registered
+- Fixes instances of Winters not leaving the map when the formation was told to break up before he was registered
 - Fixes various synchronization issues where incorrect or incomplete data was sent to clients
 - Updates old boss enemies with the new boss logic to make those boss fights more interesting
 - Tweaks some heist mission scripts to play better or fix issues